asterisk37n/gitbook/contents/app-local.md

-# 7. Run Ascii Art Convertor Local
+# 7. Run Ascii Art COnverter Local

 ## 7.1 Ascii art function {#func}
 From the 5 Create Ascii Art Application, you can create an ascii art function.